How do you get British Airways Executive Club Bronze status?

 Bronze status is the lowest of the elite statuses that you can achieve.
 British Airways is part of the oneworld alliance: holding Executive Club Bronze Status is equivalent to oneworld Ruby status and offers similar benefits on flights with oneworld Airlines.
-Other oneworld airlines include American Airlines, Qantas, Qatar Airways, LATAM, Finnair, Iberia, Cathay Pacific, Japan Airlines and many more.
+Other oneworld airlines include American Airlines, Qantas, Qatar Airways, Finnair, Iberia, Cathay Pacific and Japan Airlines, amongst others.

 To achieve British Airways Bronze status, you need either